networkop/networkop.github.io/content/post/2021-02-diy-sdwan.md

 Building something like this would have been a lot more difficult without other FOSS projects:

-* [Envoy](https://github.com/envoyproxy/envoy) proxy - the most versatile and feature rich proxy in the world today.
+* [Envoy](https://github.com/envoyproxy/envoy) proxy - the most versatile and feature-rich proxy in the world today.
 * Wireguard and [wgctrl](https://github.com/WireGuard/wgctrl-go) Go package to manage all interface-related configurations.
 * Grafana Cloud's with their [free tier plan](https://grafana.com/products/cloud/pricing/) which is a perfect fit for personal/home use.